NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ## Summarization Technique

-This paper was summarized using the technique proposed by S. Keshav in his work *How to Read a Paper* \[0\].
+This paper was summarized using a modified technique proposed by S. Keshav in his work *How to Read a Paper* \[0\].

 ## Citations